nccandiotti/angular-the-complete-guide/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 # angular-the-complete-guide

+# Notes

+- main TS starts and boostraps (passes app.modul.ts) as an argument

+### Components

+- root component holds app, other components are nested in the app component
+- each component has its own template, html, styling, and own logic - separation of concerns
+- all app related content lives in app folder
+- a component is a typescript class that angular can instantiate
+- class decorators enhance components
+  - attatched by adding @ infront of them and importing them at the type so that it is known to typescript (i.e., import { Component } from '@angular/core';)
+- angular uses components to build web pages and modules to "bundle" them into packages

+### decorators

+- attatched by adding @ and importing at top of file
+- informaton stored as metadata that tells angular what to do with the class configure by passing JS object
+- has _selector_ which is what allows you to use it in other components
+- has _templateUrl_ that points to the html file for that component with a _relative path_

+### modules

+- just creating the file is not enough, components need to be "registered" in the AppModule
+- it needs to be registered in the "declarations" within the AppModule; for TypeScript to find it, the component also needs to be imported at the top.
+Write the file path _without_ .ts extension on the end